-- 5.3 Mass blocks may be placed horizontally or vertically on the floors.
-Nevertheless, mass blocks cannot not be stacked up. - 5.4 Mass blocks can be placed on top of beams, but cannot touch columns or bracings.
-The mass blocks, which touch columns or bracings, are treated as a part of the structure.
-When the mass blocks are regarded as a part of the structure, the clear floor height and the exterior clearance will be computed by using the position of the highest contact point. - 5.5 Mass blocks must be placed inside the floor area, i.e., any parts of the mass blocks are not allowed to be beyond the boundary of the floor. - 5.6 Mass blocks are placed on the floor when mounting the model to the shaking table.
+- 5.3 All models should carry the required number of mass blocks as per Rule 5.2.
+One may choose to install additional mass blocks in their model in compliance with Rules 5.4 5.7.
+Any violation of the rules shall incur penalty weight as per Rule 5.8. - 5.4 Mass blocks may be placed horizontally or vertically on the floors.
+Nevertheless, mass blocks cannot not be stacked up. - 5.5 Mass blocks can be placed on top of beams, but cannot touch columns or bracings.
+The mass blocks, which touch columns or bracings, are treated as a part of the structure. - 5.6 Mass blocks must be placed inside the floor area, i.e., any parts of the mass blocks are not allowed to be beyond the boundary of the floor. - 5.7 Mass blocks are placed on the floor when mounting the model to the shaking table.
 Only hot-melt glue can be used to fix mass blocks to the floors.
-Other materials, such as paper, cotton string, rubber bands etc., are not permitted to fix mass blocks.
+Other materials, such as paper, cotton string, rubber bands etc., are not permitted to fix mass blocks. - 5.8 If any individual mass block installed onto the model floors is found to have one or more of the following conditions, that particular mass block will incur 50 grams of penalty weight, and that mass block shall not be counted into the calculation of Efficiency Ratio. - 5.8.1 A mass block extendeds beyond the boundary of a floor by 5 mm or more. - 5.8.2 A mass block touches columns, or bracings. - 5.8.3 Mass blocks are stacked up vertically. - 5.8.4 The actual number of mass blocks installed does not conform to the reviewed Calculation Sheet (either by mistake or failure of implementing compliant installation).